0uwl/squared/README.md

 A compose.yml is included in the repo but you must change the volume that binds the base Ubuntu Desktop ISO file in to the build container.

-It is most convenient to use `docker compose run` instead of the usual `docker compose up` since this command has the `--rm` flag which automatically removes the container after exiting.
+It is recommended to use `docker compose run` instead of the usual `docker compose up` since this command has the `--rm` flag which automatically removes the container after exiting.
 ```bash
 docker compose run --rm squared
 ```

 __Docker run__

-If you prefer to run the container directly, you can do so with the following command (assuming you named the image `squared` when building it):
+If you prefer to run the container directly, you can do so with the following command (assuming the image is called `squared`):

 ```bash
 docker run --rm --privileged \